Mrs. Sheila Garlock

 Ms. Garlock has special interests in fluency, developmental disabilities, deaf culture, and American Sign Language.
 During her fall 2014 sabbatical semester she further refined her sign language skills and explorations of deaf culture in Missouri.

 Ms. Garlock enjoys spending time with her extensive local family, including her husband and 3 daughters, all of whom graduated from Truman.
-She is the proud grandmother of one grandson born in January of 2018 and excited for the birth of a grandaughter in October 2019.
+She is the proud grandmother of one grandson born in January of 2018 and one granddaughter born in September of 2019.